LaserFR/LaserFR/README.md

 Verify if an untargeted attack can succeed without running a synthetic attack, and select the predictable target for predictable untargeted impersonation and the optimal attacker for a targeted impersonation attack with reduced computation workload.

    - Implementation of attack simulation of Section 5.3, and test for Section 6.3, Section 6.4, and Section 7.2.
 And achieved in `face_recognition.py`.

-   - Run `ModelsDowndloader.py` first to get the pre-trained model ready.

    - Run `face_recognition.py`, the results will be saved in the `results/***_impersonation_results.csv` file.